+Education creates options for the personal life paths of each and every individual as well as for the future development and prosperity of our society.
 The challenges of demographic change and of a looming skills shortage can only be addressed if everyone in Germany is given an opportunity for a sound education and the best possible support in developing his or her talent – irrespective of background and material resources.
 This requires the cooperation of all decision-makers.
-Since 2008, the Federal Government and the Länder have been committed to greater equity in education, better performance and improved possibilities for transfer within the education system as part of the Qualification Initiative for Germany.

-The digital transformation is posing new challenges for the education system.
-Digital education will therefore be a focal area in the coming years.
-The Digital Pact for Schools will provide the requisite conditions for digital education.
+Digitalization is posing new challenges for the education system.
+The coronavirus pandemic has made us starkly aware of this.
+Digital education will therefore be a priority area in the coming years.
+The Digital Pact for Schools provides the necessary conditions for digital education.
 The Federal Government will be providing a total of five billion euros over the next five years to develop digital infrastructure at schools.